 A surprising little gem from Terry Eagleton in Adbusters.
 “A jazz group which is improvising obviously differs from a symphony orchestra, since to a large extent each member is free to express herself as she likes.
 But she does so with a receptive sensitivity to the self-expressive performance of the other musicians.
 The complex harmony that they fashionContinue reading “ONE HUNDRED AND EIGHTY EIGHT”

+Jill Filipovic on the “trigger warning.”
 “But generalized trigger warnings aren’t so much about helping people with PTSD as they are about a certain kind of performative feminism: they’re a low-stakes way to use the right language to identify yourself as conscious of social justice issues.
-Even better is demanding a trigger warning – that identifies you as even more aware, even more feminist, even more solicitous than the person who failed to adequately provide such a warning.”
+Even better is demanding a trigger warning – thatContinue reading “ONE HUNDRED AND SIXTY SIX”

+Pure gold from Michael Mark Cohen on “The Douchebag: The White Racial Slur We’re All Been Waiting For.”
 Do we really need a white racial slur?
 Is the vision of equality that we should aspire towards a world without the N-word or Douchebag?
 Maybe.
 Maybe it is.
 But as everyone who is not colorblind canContinue reading “ONE HUNDRED AND SIXTY FOUR”

 By Angelo Costadimas, from Hong Kong.